ECON 7115 - Public Economics IV

 - Assessment must maintain academic standards.

-Assessment Related RequirementsThe assignments must be solved individually.
+Assessment Related RequirementsThe assignments, unless specified as a group assignment, must be solved individually.
 You are free to consult external sources as long as you properly acknowledge them.

-SubmissionEach homework assignment will be due one week after the date of posting.
+SubmissionThe due dates of assignments will be available in MyUni.
 If you need to extra time, you must seek prior permission, which may be granted at the discretion of the lecturer.

 Grades for your performance in this course will be awarded in accordance with the following scheme: